 The salty-sweet thing can be a beautiful thing.

-The Fair will only be around from March 26th to April 11th, 2010.
+The fair is only around three weeks of the year.
 If were you, I would hurry it up if you want to get your hands on this guy.